 At 400C in a forming has atmosphere 95% argon, 5% hydrogen

-Chemical reduction is a highly scalable method, unfortunately the reduced graphene oxide produced often has resulted in relatively poor yields in terms of surface area and electronic conductivity.
-Thermally reducing graphene oxide at temperatures of 1000℃ or more creates rGO that has been shown to have a very high surface area but the annealing process damages the structure of the graphene oxide when pressure between builds up and carbon dioxide is released.
-During reduction, there is a substantial reduction in the mass of the graphene oxide (figures around 30% have been mentioned) which creates imperfections and voids in the structure and interferes with its unique properties.
+Chemical reduction is a highly scalable method, unfortunately the reduced GO produced often has resulted in relatively poor yields in terms of surface area and electronic conductivity.
+Thermally reducing GO at temperatures of 1000℃ or more creates rGO that has been shown to have a very high surface area but the annealing process damages the structure of the GO when pressure between builds up and carbon dioxide is released.
+During reduction, there is a substantial reduction in the mass of the GO (figures around 30% have been mentioned) which creates imperfections and voids in the structure and interferes with its unique properties.

-Electrochemical reduction of graphene oxide is a method that has been shown to produce very high quality reduced graphene oxide, almost identical in terms of structure to pristine graphene.
+Electrochemical reduction of GO is a method that has been shown to produce very high quality RGO, almost identical in terms of structure to pristine graphene.

-Once reduced graphene oxide has been produced, it can be selectively functionalized thus enabling its use in different applications.
-By treating reduced graphene oxide with other chemicals or by creating new compounds when combining reduced graphene oxide with other two dimensional materials, we can engineer the surface chemistry of the compound to the specific application.
+Once RGO has been produced, it can be selectively functionalized thus enabling its use in different applications.
+By treating RGO with other chemicals or by creating new compounds when combining RGO with other two dimensional materials, we can engineer the surface chemistry of the compound to the specific application.

 Graphene Oxide Paper

 Graphene Oxide Paper is relatively easy to make.
-Graphene oxide is known to disperse very easily due to the type and amount of functional groups on its surface.
-To make graphene oxide paper folks typically disperse the graphene oxide in a solvent such as water or an organic solvent and then using a 0.2um membrane filter, they pour the graphene oxide solution through a vacuum filtration apparatus and the membrane keeps the particles on top while the solvent is collected below.
-When dry, the membrane can be removed leaving a free standing graphene oxide paper product.
-Reduced graphene oxide paper can be made by similar methods.
+GO is known to disperse very easily due to the type and amount of functional groups on its surface.
+To make GO paper folks typically disperse the GO in a solvent such as water or an organic solvent and then using a 0.2um membrane filter, they pour the GO solution through a vacuum filtration apparatus and the membrane keeps the particles on top while the solvent is collected below.
+When dry, the membrane can be removed leaving a free standing GO paper product.
+RGO paper can be made by similar methods but will require surfactants to stabilize it so it may be desirable to make the GO paper and then reduce it instead of adding surfactants.